-In our home we take turns reading the story, with each of us, knitting, spinning, or carving, keeps busy hands while one of us reads a chapter.
-Then we switch readers, with each one reading for an hour at a time.
+In our home, we take turns reading the story, and then each of us can spend time knitting, spinning, or carving to keep our hands busy while the other takes their turn reading a chapter.
+Then we switch readers, with each one reading for an hour at a time or a chapter at a time.
 It’s not unusual for us to read till midnight if the story is very exciting.

 One year we bought an Audible membership and listened to CS Lewis’ The Screwtape Letters, and Melville’s Moby Dick.
 That was money well spent, in winter, but in summer we didn’t have the time to listen to stories, so much.
 Using an annual Audible membership that gives us 12 books per year works better for us than the month by month membership, where we are limited to 1 ”free” book a month with our paid membership.

-Another year we purchased books on CDs from Christian Book Distributers.
+Another year we purchased books on CDs from Christian Book Distributors.
 This gave us more Christian selections than Audible gave us, and we could loan the CDs to family and friends.
-But since the selection was limited, we quickly ran out of choices.
-And sometimes the CDs didn’t come home or went missing.
+But since the selection was limited, we quickly ran out of choices, and sometimes the CDs didn’t return home or have been misplaced.

-When you are picking an audio book look for ones that are “unabridged”.
+When you are picking an audiobook look for ones that are “unabridged”.
 Unabridged books have nothing taken away from the original books.
-Whereas books labeled “abridged” have entire scenes missing from the audiobook.
+Whereas books labeled “abridged” have entire scenes missing from the original transcript the author intended.

 Reading Aloud is free

 On the other hand, reading aloud is free.
 It develops confidence in reading out loud and speaking in public.
-And if you will devote the time, it strengthens family relationships, and trains in consistency and reliability.
+If you will devote the time, reading aloud strengthens family relationships, and trains in consistency and reliability.

-Here’s some of our favorite Christmas and winter read-a-louds.
+Here are some of our favorite Christmas and winter read alouds.
 You will be able to find most of them at Amazon, or at your public library.
 Some may be available as free Kindle books, too.
 Maybe you have one or two that you could add to the list.
-Leave a comment and let me know what your favorite winter read alouds are.
+Leave a comment and let me know your favorite books to read aloud in the winter.